awesome-flow/flow/README.md

 ## Modularity and Plugin Infrastructure

-msgrelay is a widely extendable software due to the plugin system.
+Flow is a widely extendable software due to the plugin system.
 We use Golang plugins in order to let developers create their custom links.
 A plugin must conform to the same interface as the core links: expose a constructor that will produce a new instance of the link.
 One is allowed to implement any kind